 Our city boasts some of the most helpful incentives, programs, and people in the nation for those looking to start in, relocate to, or expand in Phoenix.
 As early as you begin considering the move, we encourage everyone reach out to the Arizona Commerce Authority (ACA) and the Greater Phoenix Economic Council (GPEC) to review their complimentary services and talk with somebody.
 One thing's for sure: you'll receive a very warm welcome from the community.

 We would encourage you reach out directly to prior participants in local incubators and accelerators for their own opinions about their respective strengths before you choose which to join.
-The most notable incubators and accelerators to be aware of include SEED SPOT, Center for Entrepreneurial Innovation (CEI), Wasabi Ventures, and Tallwave High Tide.
+The most notable incubators and accelerators to be aware of include SEED SPOT, Center for Entrepreneurial Innovation (CEI), Coplex, Mission Create and Wasabi Ventures.
 There are several other options if you're a student or faculty member at ASU or GCU, as well.

 It's hard to keep a pulse on every startup job around town, but here are some tips as you search.

 Start by perusing Greg Head's directory of Arizona SaaS companies, identifying the companies you would most like to work for, and browsing their sites for available opportunities.
 For those that look like a fit, request an introduction from a member in the community or make a valiant, thoughtful attempt at applying, indicating why you should be their top pick.